“Bond. James Bond.”

 With Spectre it featured the return of the criminal organization Bond had to contend with in his early films and Fleming novels.
 Along with 007’s most famous adversary that hadn’t been seen in decades.

-In August 2017 Craig announced he would return for a fifth time as 007.
+In August 2017 Craig announced he would return for a fifth and what he says will be his final time as 007.
 Since then fans have been following a tumultuous road with persistent rumors, gossip, release date changes, on set injuries and issues that have come from the production of Bond 25.

 On August 20, 2019 it was announced the title of the film would be No Time To Die.
 With Cary Fukunaga directing the film will continue the story track laid out in Spectre.
 Lea Seydoux would return in the role as Madeleine Swann.
 Also returning to their series roles will be Ralph Fiennes, Naomie Harris, Ben Whishaw, Rory Kinnear, Jeffrey Wright and Christoph Waltz.
 New actors will be Rami Malek, Ana de Armas, Lashana Lynch, Dali Benssalah and Billy Magnussen.